 Lines and wrinkles can result in a prematurely aged appearance.
-Whether it’s frown lines, crows feet lines around the eyes, lines on the forehead, smokers lines around the mouth, nostrils (from flared nostrils) lines from dimples on the chin, along the jaw line or around the neck, Botulinum Toxin can help.
+Whether it’s frown lines, crows feet lines around the eyes, lines on the forehead, smokers lines around the mouth, nostrils (from flared nostrils) lines from dimples on the chin, along the jaw line or around the neck, muscle relaxing injections can help.
 Also it can be used to correct a ‘too square’ jaw line as it can help to lift the lower part of the face.

-In cosmetic procedures, injections of Botulinum toxin work by relaxing wrinkle-causing muscles, which softens existing facial lines and can also prevent the formation of new ones.
+In cosmetic procedures the injections work by relaxing wrinkle-causing muscles, which softens existing facial lines and can also prevent the formation of new ones.
 The needles are very fine and only a tiny volume is injected, making the procedure relatively painless.

 It’s always better to avoid having too much treatment.
 When administered correctly and with skill a very natural appearance can be maintained.
 Always go for less than you think you need, then re-assess a few weeks later, discuss with your doctor and top-up if necessary.

-Cosmetic treatment with Botulinum toxin is considered as safe in that there are no major or harmful side effects.
-There has been no reported long term or permanent side effects from the use of Botulinum toxin.
-It is important to only get Botulinum toxin injections from a doctor.
+This treatment is considered as safe in that there are no major or harmful side effects but it is important to only get treatment with a doctor.
 Anatomical knowledge is vital as well as knowledge of muscle physiology and the proper training.